License

 It is recommended to bind a local directory to save and store your work.

-For illustration purposes, below we will bind the image path /mywork
+For illustration, the commands below bind the container path /mywork to

 archlinux amd64 images.